GRADIEND: Feature Learning within Neural Networks Exemplified through Biases: Limitations and Open Questions

 \section{Limitations and Open Questions}

-\rev{ While we have demonstrated \gradiend's effectiveness as a proof of concept for learning \rev{bias-related} features and modifying model behavior, our study has focused primarily on pairs of orthogonal feature classes.
-Studying how a model can be debiased along multiple axes simultaneously is a natural next step, either by iterative training of partial debiased models along orthogonal axes or combined multidimensional \gradiend\ training.} \rev{In addition, it is unclear how well the method generalizes to continuous features, such as sentiment scores.} \rev{Moreover, the current framework should be extended to support multi-token targets for \gls{clm} (Appendix~\ref{app:tpt-generative}).}
+While we have demonstrated \gradiend's effectiveness as a proof of concept for learning bias-related features and modifying model behavior, our study has focused primarily on pairs of orthogonal feature classes.
+Studying how a model can be debiased along multiple axes simultaneously is a natural next step, either by iterative training of partial debiased models along orthogonal axes or combined multidimensional \gradiend\ training. \rev{Furthermore, using multiple feature neurons even for a single axis could improve debiasing, as a single feature neuron enforces strong compression and may limit expressivity.} In addition, it is unclear how well the method generalizes to continuous features, such as sentiment scores.
+Moreover, the current framework should be extended to support multi-token targets for \gls{clm} (Appendix~\ref{app:tpt-generative})\rev{, e.g., by iteratively computing single-token gradients for each token individually and averaging them to derive inputs for \gradiend.}

-\rev{ Beyond these technical constraints, questions remain regarding interpretability.
-For example, comparing the most relevant bias neurons across all race and religion gradients, or conducting neuron-level analyses in multilingual settings could reveal deeper insights into internal model representations. }
+Beyond these technical constraints, questions remain regarding interpretability.
+For example, comparing the most relevant bias neurons across all race and religion gradients, or conducting neuron-level analyses in multilingual settings could reveal deeper insights into internal model representations.